Year-Up-United-SPR-2025/Capstones/One_Heck_Of_A_Sandwich_Cap_2/ReadMe.md

 ---
 3. Created a package named `Sides` this package contains two classes:
 * `Chips` Has Fixed price of $1.50 with a type description
-* `Drink` HAs Sized bases pricing with flavor options
+* `Drink` Has Sized bases pricing with flavor options

 Toppings System
 ---